 - Parents pay when you go out as a family.

-- School clothes – Give them a budget, then they make the purchases (see how to do that HERE).
+- School clothes – Give them a budget, then they make the purchases (see how to do that in our back to school shopping post).

 - Clothing essentials that they wouldn’t buy themselves, such as socks, underwear, and school uniforms.

-- Starting at 8-10 years old (depending upon maturity), kids are old enough to make their own financial decisions and pay for extra things themselves.
+- Starting at eight years old (when they're old enough to start earning an allowance), kids are old enough to make their own financial decisions and pay for extra things themselves.

 - Once they’re old enough to go to places by themselves with friends, they start paying for those outings.